kammeows/langgraph-sync/README.md

 # LangGraph Sync: Interactive Developer Canvas & AST Editor for LangGraph

 `LangGraph Sync` is an interactive web tool designed for visualizing, editing and bidirectionally synchronizing LangGraph workflows in real time.
-By combining a **React Flow Visual Canvas** and a **Monaco Code Editor** with a **FastAPI LibCST AST Parser**, this tool allows developers to modify graph structures visually or via code, validating correctness and exporting changes safely.
+By combining a **React Flow Visual Canvas** and a **Monaco Code Editor** with a **FastAPI LibCST AST Parser**, this tool allows developers to modify graph structures visually or via code validating correctness and exporting changes safely.

 ---